Flamefork/iron_gql/README.md

 ```

 ## Key Features
-- **Query discovery.** `generate_gql_package` scans your codebase for calls that look like `<package>_gql("""...""")`, validates each statement, and emits a module with strongly typed helpers.
+- **Query discovery.** `generate_gql_package` scans your codebase for calls of the form `<package>_gql("""...""")`.
+It validates each statement and writes a module with typed helpers.
-- **Typed inputs and results.** Generated Pydantic models mirror every selection set, enum, and input object referenced by the discovered queries.
+- **Typed inputs and results.** The generated Pydantic models match every selection set, enum, and input object that the discovered queries reference.
-- **Async runtime.** `runtime.GQLClient` speaks to GraphQL endpoints over `httpx` and can shortcut network hops when pointed at an ASGI app.
+- **Async runtime.** `runtime.GQLClient` sends requests to GraphQL endpoints through `httpx`.
+When you set an ASGI `target_app`, the client calls the app in-process and does not use the network.
-- **Deterministic validation.** `graphql-core` (codegen dependency) enforces schema compatibility and rejects duplicate operation names with incompatible bodies.
+- **Deterministic validation.** `graphql-core` (a codegen dependency) validates every statement against the schema.
+It rejects operations that share a name but have different bodies.

 ## Package Layout
-- `runtime.py` – provides the async `GQLClient`, the reusable `GQLOperation` base class, and value serialization helpers.
+- `runtime.py` contains the async `GQLClient`, the reusable `GQLOperation` base class, and the value serialization helpers.
-- `codegen/generate.py` – orchestrates query discovery, validation, and module rendering.
+- `codegen/generate.py` runs query discovery, validation, and module rendering.
-- `codegen/parser.py` – converts GraphQL AST into typed helper structures consumed by the renderer.
+- `codegen/parser.py` converts the GraphQL AST into typed helper structures for the renderer.

 ## Getting Started
-1. **Describe your schema.** Point `generate_gql_package` at an SDL file (`schema.graphql`).
-Include whichever root types you rely on (query, mutation, subscription).
+1. **Describe your schema.** Write the schema in an SDL file (`schema.graphql`).
+Include the root types that you use (query, mutation, subscription).
-2. **Author queries where they live.** Import the future helper and wrap your GraphQL statement:
+2. **Write queries where you use them.** Import the helper that the generator will create.
+Wrap each GraphQL statement in a call to this helper:
    ```python
    from myapp.gql.client import client_gql